 Day 3 — Paris

 After breakfast, depart the hotel for a panoramic tour of the city’s cultural and historic points of interest.
-Continue with a walking tour of the Marais District, once the city’s Jewish Quarter and an intimate artists’ mecca, and now a fashionable neighborhood filled with boutiques and epicurean shops.
+Continue with a walking tour of historic Latin Quarter, one of the oldest areas of the city.
+See Roman ruins, the Sorbonne, and medieval architecture.
+You'll also pass by Notre-Dame Cathedral.
 The remainder of the day is yours to discover the delights of Paris on your own.
 (B)

 Day 4 — Paris

 Enjoy a leisurely breakfast this morning and free time to pursue your own interests.
-Later, transfer to the MS Amadeus Diamond, docked on the River Seine, and join the main group of Smithsonian Journeys travelers.
+Later, transfer to the MS Renoir, docked on the River Seine, and join the main group of Smithsonian Journeys travelers.
 (B)

 Day 1 — Depart the U.S. for Paris, France